tigusigalpa/moodle-block_wpfeed/README.md

 # WordPress Feed (WPFeed) for Moodle

-WPFeed is the block for Moodle to easy output posts/news from external WordPress site to your Moodle site via [WordPress REST API plugin v2](https://wordpress.org/plugins/rest-api/).
-The plugin (block) is very flexible: output skins supporting (you can create an own one), a lot of useful settings, response caching and so on.
+WPFeed is the block for Moodle to easily output posts/news from external WordPress site to your Moodle site via [WordPress REST API plugin v2](https://wordpress.org/plugins/rest-api/).
+The plugin (block) is very flexible: supports output skins (you can create your own), a range of useful settings, response caching and so on.

 ![WPFeed logo](https://i.imgsafe.org/67e742b.png)

 ## Getting Started

-You will be interested about the plugin if you have an external site (for customers or promoting your internal e-learning Moodle project) based on [WordPress CMS](https://wordpress.org/).
+This plugin will be of interest to if you if you have an external site (for customers or promoting your internal e-learning Moodle project) based on [WordPress CMS](https://wordpress.org/).
 Block settings enabled only for Moodle administrators.

 ![WordPress REST API logo](https://i.imgsafe.org/71a74dd.png)

 1. Install and activate [WordPress REST API plugin v2](https://wordpress.org/plugins/rest-api/) on your WordPress external site
 2. Make sure it works.
 Visit `http(s)://yoursite.com/wp-json/wp/v2/posts`.
-It should to show JSON-based array with site posts
+It should show the JSON-based array with site posts
 3.	*(optional)* Customize your API namespace
 4.	*(Download and)* install WPFeed on your Moodle as a block (via FTP - `/blocks/wpfeed` folder or via Moodle based plugins installer).
 Make sure to activate the plugin
-5. Insert the block to your Moodle pages via edit mode
+5. Insert the block into your Moodle pages via edit mode
 6. Go to block settings. **Administration -> Site administration -> Plugins -> Blocks -> WordPress Feed**.
 Lets talk more about settings:
 ![WPFeed settings](https://i.imgsafe.org/f479260.png)
   - **Block title**: You can set your own title for a block, i.e. `My WordPress news`
   - **WordPress site URL**: Your WordPress external website URL, i.e. `http(s)://yoursite.com` **without slashes**
   - **WordPress REST API URI prefix**: WP REST API namespace (prefix).
-Default is `wp-json/wp/v2`. *You can customize prefix at WordPress functions.php*
+Default is `wp-json/wp/v2`. *You can customize the prefix in the WordPress functions.php*
   - **WordPress post type**: Post type to output (make request to).
 [WordPress supports several post types](https://codex.wordpress.org/Post_Types) and also custom post types.
 Default post type is `posts`.
 So if your site has custom post type, you can change this setting to the one.
   - **Caching interval**: [(Moodle-based) cache](https://docs.moodle.org/28/en/Caching) update interval in MINUTES.
-It recommended to use caching to optimize and secure WordPress site.
-In development mode recommended to disable caching: `0 = no caching`.
+It recommended to use caching to optimize and secure the WordPress site.
+In development mode it is recommended that you disable caching: `0 = no caching`.
   - **Store response in user session**: additional *(optional)* cache method to user Moodle-based `$SESSION` object
   - **WordPress posts categories id-s**: If you want to get posts from specified WordPress-based category id(s) separated by `,`
   - **Show posts thumbnails**: Option to enable/disable thumbnail show